colehaus/colex/content/posts/moral-imperative-mortal-peril-maximizing/main.md

 <blockquote class="epigraph">This war is not as in the past; whoever occupies a territory also imposes on it his own social system.
 Everyone imposes his own system as far as his army can reach.
 It cannot be otherwise.
 If now there is not a communist government in Paris, this is only because Russia has no an army which can reach Paris in 1945. [---Actually Joseph Stalin]{.attribution}</blockquote>

 If hubris is the problem, is the answer simply to look at all the fables on hubris---[Icarus](https://en.wikipedia.org/wiki/Icarus), [Phaethon](https://en.wikipedia.org/wiki/Phaethon), [Paradise Lost](https://en.wikipedia.org/wiki/Paradise_Lost), [Frankenstein](https://en.wikipedia.org/wiki/Frankenstein)---and follow the sage advice found therein?
 Alas, the complexity of the world as it is exceeds the complexity of the world as we render it in stories.
-There's no author to ensure that our repentance is rewarded and we cannot relinquish power to its rightful source.
+There's no author to ensure that our humility is rewarded and we cannot relinquish power to its rightful source.

 On the contrary, the only way out is through---we must maximize.
 As Stalin suggests in the epigraph, I fear that maximizers are destined to win out over satisficers.
 Just as a strain of bacteria which reproduces would dominate a petri dish when pitted against a sterile strain and a proselytizing religion spreads farther and faster than a disinterested one, totalizing world-systems tend to crowd out complacent ones.
 So whether the maximizer you fear is [capitalism](https://www.buzzfeednews.com/article/tedchiang/the-real-danger-to-civilization-isnt-ai-its-runaway) or [its claimed successor](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies), there is no refuge from maximizing.